-This research project focuses on helping virtual teams achieve greater success through the management of virtual team polarities.
+This research project focuses on helping virtual teams (VT) achieve greater success through the management of virtual team polarities.
 Polarities are ongoing pairs that appear to be in opposition to each other, but in truth, they’re complimentary and interdependent.
-Our theory is that teams who understand and are able to leverage these polarities will achieve and maintain greater effectiveness over time.
-Given the explosive growth in virtual teams worldwide, developing effective virtual teams is rapidly becoming a core business competency and a competitive advantage.

-- Our target sample was a total of 120 virtual teams.
-We recruited 140 teams from 56 for-profit, non-profit, and government organizations from a wide variety of industries (e.g., manufacturing, education, technology, food/beverage, healthcare, philanthropy/humanitarian aid) and geographic regions (e.g., Asia, Oceania, Africa, Eastern Europe, Western Europe, South America, North America).
+- Our sample is a very robust non-student group.
+The sample includes 140 teams from 56 for-profit, non-profit, and government organizations from a wide variety of industries (e.g., manufacturing, education, technology, food/beverage, healthcare, philanthropy/humanitarian aid) and geographic regions (e.g., Asia, Oceania, Africa, Eastern Europe, Western Europe, South America, North America).

 Connect With Our Team: